It's time to move to the platform made by creators for creators.

 Alternatively, you can also import your Mailchimp contacts via a CSV file.

-This approach gives you more control over the extent of contacts you bring over to ConvertKit.
-However, you won’t be able to import certain contact data such as geolocation and contact rating.
+This approach gives you more control over the contact details you bring over to ConvertKit.
+However, you won’t be able to import certain data such as geolocation and contact rating.